pingidentity/pingdirectory-go-client/configurationapi/docs/AddLdapConnectionHandlerRequest.md

 `func (o *AddLdapConnectionHandlerRequest) HasDeniedClient() bool`

 HasDeniedClient returns a boolean if a field has been set.

+### GetHandlerName

+`func (o *AddLdapConnectionHandlerRequest) GetHandlerName() string`

+GetHandlerName returns the HandlerName field if non-nil, zero value otherwise.

+### GetHandlerNameOk

+`func (o *AddLdapConnectionHandlerRequest) GetHandlerNameOk() (*string, bool)`

+GetHandlerNameOk returns a tuple with the HandlerName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHandlerName

+`func (o *AddLdapConnectionHandlerRequest) SetHandlerName(v string)`

+SetHandlerName sets HandlerName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)